asood-life/vision-2.0/README.md

       At the commencement of each turn, a function generates a shape-color combination.
 Afterwards, the bot is tasked with navigating to the nearest block that matches the specified criteria from its current position.<br>
    </li>
    <li>
       The heart of the Arena serves as the <strong>Home Zone</strong>.
-The Bot's objective is to navigate the Arena, completing a full clockwise circuit and returning to the Home Zone upon successful completion of the circuit.
+The Bot's objective is to navigate the Arena, completing a full clockwise circuit and returning to home zone upon successful completion of circuit.
    </li>
 </ul>
 <br>